-We have audited the accompanying financial statements of Umm Al Qaiwain General Investments Company (the "Company") which comprise the statement of financial position as at December 31, 2022, the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies and other explanatory notes.
+We have audited the accompanying financial statements of Umm Al Qaiwain General Investments Company (the "Company") which comprise the statement of financial position as at December 31, 2023 and the statement of profit or loss and other comprehensive income, statement of changes in shareholder's equity and statement of cash flows for the year then ended and notes to the financial statements, including material accounting policy information and other explanatory information.

-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023, its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs).